Ripples-Organization/Painterly/README.md

 - a painterly'd image ("samurai1.png")

+###More Information###
 Details on the algorithm: http://mrl.nyu.edu/publications/painterly98/

 The Paper: http://mrl.nyu.edu/publications/painterly98/hertzmann-siggraph98.pdf

 The App: https://www.dropbox.com/sh/ottwd95ecuqwkns/k89XIv4LcU

-This was the final project from Computational Photography with Professor Irfan Essa at Georgia Tech : http://compphotography.wordpress.com/
+This was a group final project from Computational Photography with Professor Irfan Essa at Georgia Tech : http://compphotography.wordpress.com/